GC-public-projects/AuthuiFirestoreDemo/README.md

 We will need to create some rules in the Firestore Console (site) in order to handle the read and write access for the documents in Firestore.
 Verry quick to implement !

-The repositories will follow the approach of non-null returned value as soon as possible.
+The repositories will follow the approach of non-null returned value as long as possible.
 So if the requests to the repos don't return any values for some reasons, an empty object, list, etc.. will be returned instead.

 ## 1 Models
 the 2 models are "data classes".
-This kind of classe is especially used to serialize/unserialize the documents from FireStore or Real time Database.
+This kind of classes is especially used to serialize/unserialize the documents from FireStore or Real time Database.

 ### 1.1 City (data class)

 #### Components explanations
 - constructor() : this(null, null, null, null) : the constructor with null params is needed to read the data from the firebase database.
 Firestore throws this exception if not implemented: "UserData does not define a no-argument constructor"
-- will be usefull to not return null but empty objects following the non-null return approach on the repositories
+- will be usefull to not return null but empty objects following the non-null return approach of the repositories
+- the timestamp is usefull to sort the documents by arrival order as they are no numbers assigned to them in function of the cration date

 #### Data class content
 - in the main package